jb1361/fink-machine/README.md

 * [Chocolate (windows only)](https://chocolatey.org/)

 ### Installation
+This project currently uses maven as it's build tools.
+There is currently no packages being used by it but it will be very beneficial once packages are needed.

 1. Make sure all the requirements are installed.
 2. Clone the repository `https://github.com/jb1361/fink-machine.git`
 3. Install maven `choco install maven -y` If you are not on windows, you can follow mavens setup instructions from [here](http://maven.apache.org/index.html).